vanHeemstraSystems/template-default-repository/300/300/README.md

 ├─ nx.json
 ```

+**IMPORTANT**: Modify **nx.json** so it can connect with Nx Cloud.

-To support the nested directory structure correctly in your ```/hatch-project/src/hatch_project/nx.json```, you should adjust the paths to reflect the correct locations within the nested workspace.
+To support the nested directory structure correctly in your ```/hatch-project/nx.json```, you should adjust the paths to reflect the correct locations within the nested workspace.
 Here’s a revised example:

 ```json
 {